neerajgoskula8888/News-Article-Classification/README.md

-# News-Article-Classification
-Applied NLP techniques to classify news articles using TF-IDF features.
-Trained and evaluated multiple classifiers and explored topic modeling to uncover hidden themes—essentially teaching the model to tell sports from politics without reading the whole newspaper.

-📰 News Article Classification & Topic Modeling Introduction
+📰 News Article Classification & Topic Modeling

+A Natural Language Processing Project

+📌 Overview

-With the growing volume of digital news, manually organizing articles into categories is no longer practical.
-This project applies Natural Language Processing (NLP) techniques to automatically classify news articles and uncover underlying themes within large text corpora.
+With the rapid growth of digital media, manually organizing news articles into categories has become impractical.
+This project applies Natural Language Processing (NLP) techniques to automatically classify news articles and uncover hidden thematic structures within large text corpora.

-In simple terms, the goal was to teach a machine learning model to tell politics from sports and technology—without having to read the entire newspaper every morning.
+In simple terms, the model learns to tell politics from sports and technology—without having to read the entire newspaper every morning.

-Problem Statement

-The objective of this project is to:
+🎯 Objectives

-Classify news articles into predefined categories
+Automatically classify news articles into predefined categories

-Identify hidden themes within the text using topic modeling
+Extract latent topics to understand underlying themes in the data

-Compare multiple machine learning models for text classification
+Compare multiple machine learning models for text classification performance

-Dataset
+📊 Dataset

-The dataset consists of thousands of news articles spanning multiple categories.
-Each article includes raw text and an associated label, making it suitable for both supervised classification and unsupervised topic discovery tasks.
+The dataset consists of thousands of news articles spanning multiple domains.
+Each article includes raw textual content and a corresponding label, making it suitable for both supervised classification and unsupervised topic modeling tasks.

-Methodology
+🧠 Methodology
-Text Preprocessing
+🔹 Text Preprocessing

-Text cleaning and normalization
+Text normalization and cleaning

 Stopword removal

 Tokenization

-Feature Engineering
+🔹 Feature Engineering

-TF-IDF vectorization to capture word importance across documents
+TF-IDF vectorization to capture term importance across documents

-Model Training
+🔹 Model Training

+The following models were trained and evaluated:

 Logistic Regression

 Naive Bayes

-Support Vector Machines
+Support Vector Machines (SVM)

-Topic Modeling
+🔹 Topic Modeling

-Latent Dirichlet Allocation (LDA) to extract underlying topics from the corpus
+Latent Dirichlet Allocation (LDA) was applied to identify hidden topics within the corpus

-Evaluation Metrics
+📈 Evaluation Metrics

+Model performance was evaluated using:

 Accuracy